-State Exam (specify):
+Institutional Exam State Exam (specify):

 C8.
-Entrance exams A. Does your institution make use of S degree-seeking applicants?
-X or SAT Subject Te est scores in admi ission decisions for or first-time, firs t-year, If yes, place check marks in the approprial 2013. priate boxes below to reflect y our institution's p policies for use in admission for Require Recommend ADMISSION Require for Consider If Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or Some Submitted ACT SAT Subject Tests B. If your institution will make use of Fall 2013, please indicate which ONE admissions process): ACT with Writing component req ACT with Writing component rec ACT with or without Writing component of the follow uired ommended. ving applies (rega C. Please indicate how your institution will use the SAT or ACT ess ay component; ch neck all that apply 7 .
-For admission For placement For advising In place of an application es As a validity check on the a No college policy as of now Not using essay component pplication es SAT ess ay ACT essay y D. In addition, does your institution us X yes no se applicants test scores for ac eademic advising? , E. Latest date by which SAT or ACT Latest date by which SAT SubjectF.
-If necessary, use this space to clar not required of some students): t Test scores ify your test must be received policies (e.g., if t for fall-term admests are recomme nission nded for some stu dents, or if tests are G. Please indicate which tests your i nstitution us es for placement (e.g., state tests) : SAT
+Entrance exams

+A. Does your institution make use of SA degree-seeking applicants?
+X Yes or SAT Subject T est scores in adm ission decisions f for first-time, first-yea

+If yes, place check marks in the approprical Fall 2014. riate boxes below to reflect your institution's policies for use in admission for

+Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

+SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT

+SAT Subject Tests

+X ACT with or without Writing comp C. Please indicate how your institution say component; cl heck all that apply y.

+SAT es say ACT essa V

+For admission .9

+For placement

+For advising

+In place of an application ess ay

+As a validity check on the ap say

+No college policy as of now

+Not using essay component

+D. In addition, does your institution use X yes no E. Latest date by which SAT or ACT Latest date by which SAT Subject Y scores mus t be received for fall-term admission on August 15

+F. If necessary, use this space to clarif udents, or if tests are

+not required of some students): ., your test Policies (e.g., II tobts are recomme maca for some su additio, of it tooks are

+G. Please indicate which tests your in stitution us es for placemen t (e.g., state tests)):

+SAT ACT SAT Subject Tests AP